Public Functions

 • ys_out::AbstractArray{<:Real}: Convolved spectrum with the same shape as ys.

-See also: hirano_rotmacro_ft_kernel
+See also: hirano_rotmacro_ft_kernel, convolve_hirano_rotmacro_gpu

 source